 From radiography Figure 1 (A), patient was found with closed ipsilateral neck and subtrochanteric femoral fracture and osteopenia.
 Patient was then decided to undergo elective urgent surgery for bipolar hemiarthroplasty and ORIF with Plate and Screws.

-Figure 1 (A) Radiographs show Ipsilateral Right Femoral Neck Fracture Garden Type 3 (Basicervical Type) and Right Femoral Subtrochanter Fracture Russel-Taylor Classification Type 1A
+Figure 1 (A) Radiographs show Ipsilateral Right Femoral Neck Fracture Garden Type 3 (Basicervical Type) and Right Femoral Subtrochanteric Fracture Russel-Taylor Classification Type 1A

 Surgical Approach